 3. Don’t Pack it In: Speaking of an itinerary, it’s a good idea to make sure that yours isn’t overscheduled with too many activities.
 If you’re rushing from one thing to the next, you may miss out on precious family bonding time.
 The feedback I get most from my clients is that the best moments on a multi-generational family trip happen when everyone is hanging out.
 While one structured activity a day makes sense, incorporating in downtime promotes spur of the moment fun.

 4. Plan Universally Enjoyable Activities: The structured activities you plan should be appealing to everyone in your group, with the exception of infants who can’t participate because they’re too young.
 What you pick will depend on where you are: in Italy or Spain, all family members can have a blast with a hands-on cooking class.
-Many of our included activities can be enjoyed together like boat excursions, walking activities in natural settings, visiting interesting museums like the Egyptian one in Turin, checking out WWI trenches, visiting local markets, seeing the monkeys in Gibraltar, ziplining in Toledo, visit cool Etruscan tombs or Roman ruins, visiting local farms where children can pet animals, truffle hunting, visiting locations that produce ham and cheese, visiting the largest caves in the world, going to the beach for a day if the weather is nice…even when visiting wineries it is fun for kids walking and running among the vineyards.
+Many of our included activities can be enjoyed together like boat excursions, walking activities in natural settings, visiting interesting museums like the Egyptian one in Turin, checking out WWI trenches, visiting local markets, visit cool Etruscan tombs or Roman ruins, visiting local farms where children can pet animals, truffle hunting, visiting locations that produce ham and cheese, visiting the largest caves in the world, going to the beach for a day if the weather is nice…even when visiting wineries it is fun for kids walking and running among the vineyards.